DennisKo/perseus/README.md

 **Deploy**

+One Time:

-- One Time: Follow instructions on how to setup Now v2.0 https://zeit.co/docs/v2/getting-started/installation
+- Follow instructions on how to setup Now v2.0 https://zeit.co/docs/v2/getting-started/installation
+- edit `./now.json` to your needs. set regions and name fields.

+Deploy:
 - `now` in project root

 ## WTF is Perseus?